KhaelK138/KhaelK138.github.io/markdown/LinuxPrivilegeEscalation.md

     - Can add `+` or `-` in front of bytes to check larger/smaller than
   - `-exec grep -nir "{data}" {} \;` - search resulting files for data
     - Can also throw on `-A 2 -B 2` for above and below 2 lines of grep
+- Can also check out files with ACLs, as these are almost always custom files with specific permissions given to users
+  - `getfacl -t -s -R -p /bin /etc /home /opt /root /sbin /usr /tmp 2>/dev/null`

 ## Insecure File Permissions